molnarlin/molnarlin/README.md

 # 🖐 Hi there!
 Welcome to my GitHub site!

 Hi!
 My name is Katalin.
 I'm studying Full Stack Development with Runshaw College and Code Institute.
-I'm very interested in coding, and building websites and applications for the web.
+I'm very interested in coding and building websites and applications for the web.

 - 👋 Hi, I’m Katalin Molnar.